 Introduction: How to Start Selling on Etsy

 I've been selling handmade goods in my making jiggy Etsy store for over four years now - I started in September of 2011 selling golden snitch necklaces.
 I quickly moved onto many other things, including LEGO jewelry, felt and fabric coasters, bags, purses, and hand embroidered goods.
-As of right now my store is probably 90% hand embroidered illustrations and quotes.
+As of 2017 I'm only really selling downloadable patterns, but that is going well!

 I recently got accepted into Amazon Handmade (and I've got an instructable about selling there too!) so I've been doing quite a bit of thinking when it comes to my prices, photos and even the way I'm charging for shipping.
 Since I've settled on doing a store overhaul, I thought I'd share some tips for getting started on Etsy while I'm at it. :D

 Selling on Etsy can be very frustrating at times and super rewarding at others, so it's my intention to write this instructable to be as honest about the Etsy experience as I can be.

 Also, in all honesty, getting started selling your products on Etsy can be very confusing!
 I'm going to cover all the major things you should be worried about to get your shop up and running without issue. :)

 Before you decide to start a shop, it's also a good idea to head to Etsy's main seller page and read a bit.
 You'll learn loads about what is and isn't allowed on Etsy, and also some tips for getting started.
 It will also explain the fees that Etsy charges for selling - all good to know!

 - The major "handmade" marketplace out there.
 I'm not sure that I've met a person recently that didn't know what Etsy is.
 It is the main place customers think of when they would like to buy something handmade.